klekanger/klekanger/README.md

 I try to keep up with modern web and application development by reading, listening to developer podcasts, participating in online web conferences, and by taking courses - like the professional and expert courses on Frontend Masters.
 And of course: Practicing by coding on different projects every day.

 ## My latest projects
-My latest game is Attack of the Space Nerds: [Attack of the Space Nerds](https://github.com/klekanger/attack-of-the-space-nerds).
+My latest project is Attack of the Space Nerds: [Attack of the Space Nerds](https://github.com/klekanger/attack-of-the-space-nerds).
 This is a 2D space shooter with parallax scrolling.
 I made this to practice building a game from scratch without any game engines, and also to practice working with JavaScript classes and object oriented programming.
 I chose to make everything in TypeScript to learn some new concepts and to practice my coding skills.
 You can play a working (?) version of the game here: **[Attack of the Space Nerds](https://attack-of-the-space-nerds.netlify.app/)**

 ![Screenshot from Attack of the Space Nerds](https://github.com/klekanger/attack-of-the-space-nerds/blob/main/spacenerds-screenshots.jpg)